The Stella Schola Team!

 Lead Teacher/Sixth Grade Teacher

-Ms. Hattie Midboe grew up in Lynden, WA, where she was actively involved in her school community, both as an athlete and as a volunteer.
+Ms. Hattie Midboe grew up in Bellingham, WA, where she was actively involved in her school community, both as an athlete and as a volunteer.
 After graduating high school, Ms. Midboe pursued her dream of teaching children.
 She began her college education at Central Washington University, earning Bachelor’s degrees in Elementary and Middle Level Math and Science Education, with an additional endorsement in Middle Level Humanities.
-Passionate about being a change-maker in her community and workplace, Ms. Midboe continued to pursue her education by completing a Master's degree in Teacher Leadership from Seattle Pacific University in June 2020.
+Passionate about being a change-maker and leader in her community and workplace, Ms. Midboe continued to pursue her education by completing a Master's degree in Teacher Leadership from Seattle Pacific University in June 2020.
 Ms. Midboe has been a part of the Stella team as the 6th grade teacher since 2015.
-She also took on the additional responsibility of being Stella’s Technology Integration Facilitator for three years.
+She served as Stella Schola’s Technology Integration Facilitator for three years, helping educators integrate technology into their instruction.
 She believes integrating technology and leveraging these tools are key components of being prepared and future-ready.

 Ms. Midboe eagerly took on the role of Stella Schola's Lead Teacher in Fall of 2020.
 Her primary role as Lead Teacher is working with parents, students, and staff to ensure academic, social, and emotional goals are being met.
 She has a strong team behind her and values their contributions.
 Ms. Midboe is committed to ensuring Stella Schola continues to be an inspiring, equitable, and safe place to learn.

 In her free time, Ms. Midboe loves to read novels, hike nearby trails, play with her cat Alice, cheer on the Seahawks, and spend quality time with her friends and family.
-She has recently learned to cross stitch and is working on adding backpacking to her list of hobbies.
+She has recently added backpacking, pottery throwing, and scuba diving to her list of hobbies.

 Ms. Gwen Gossler